 Common Treatments for Venous Insufficiency

-Only a very small amount of glue will normally be required.
+Only a small amount of glue will normally be required.
 Once the glue is in place and the affected vein is properly shut off, blood will immediately be rerouted through various other, healthier veins in your leg.
 Recovery time is typically minimal.

 Minimally Invasive EVLT

-One of the most important, well-known and safest treatments used for venous insufficiency is EVLT.
+One of the most important, well-known, and safest treatments used for venous insufficiency is EVLT.
 The abbreviation stands for Endovenous Laser Therapy, and due to its use of lasers, it can be highly efficient and fast, but it also requires some consideration.

-The procedsure uses a small catheter that is placed directly into the vein with a pinprick, and then guided to the right location.
+The procedure uses a small catheter that is placed directly into the vein with a pinprick, and then guided to the right location.
 The veins are sealed permanently using heat produced through a small laser fiber, and then the blood flow is rerouted to a healthier vein or a set of other veins close by.

 The procedure is painless and requires no sedation, but it can involve some minor side effects like bruising and swelling.
-Our experts at MIVA Medical, however, are trained to minimize any such problems and ensure that the procedure and the recovery process goes smoothly.
+The experts at MIVA Medical, however, are trained to minimize any such problems and ensure that the procedure and the recovery process goes smoothly.

-What illnesses can a Venogram help with?
+What illnesses can a venogram help with?